-Bedfordshire Crimebeat awards grants to groups of young people (anyone aged between 5 and 25) for projects which contain a significant element of community safety or citizenship work and allow young people to tackle the problems of their community themselves.
+Bedfordshire Crimebeat awards grants to groups working with young people (aged between 5 and 25) for projects which contain a significant element of community safety or citizenship work and allow young people to tackle the problems of their community themselves.

 Since its inception, Crimebeat has consistently delivered projects that place young people at the heart of improving local quality of life.
 These youngsters have played an active role in finding positive alternatives to crime and disorder, raising social and environmental awareness and reducing risks to health and safety, whilst all the time encouraging respect between different sections of the community.

 There have been many projects to date which have included tackling underage drinking, drugs, vandalism, graffiti and more recently, text bullying and cyber-crime.

 Support of Crimebeat and our young people gives them an opportunity to improve our communities throughout Bedfordshire.
 Even a small contribution will provide enormous benefits out of all proportion to any investment.
 ALL money donated by individuals and grantmaking bodies is spent on projects covering the entire county.
 Please click here to DONATE.

 Funding of up to £1,000 is available to support and enable qualifying projects that are actively seeking to avoid or reduce criminal and anti-social activity within specific groups or more generally.
 Whilst projects may be devised by either adults or young people, the management and delivery of the project itself must include extensive involvement of young people.
 For more information please contact the team via email@example.com